• Menu

 Lower, Middle, and Upper Blue Lakes

 A difficult but highly rewarding hike, this trail spans nearly nine miles and explores some truly stunning alpine terrain: crystal clear blue lakes, jagged rocky peaks, and serene windswept landscapes that rise far above the timberline.
 This trail features a rapid elevation incline in a relatively short amount of time.
-It’s a good trail for hikers looking to develop their experience, but is recommended only for those who are prepared.
+It’s a good trail for hikers looking to develop their experience but is recommended only for those who are prepared.

 Blaine Basin Trail

 This trail begins at the same trailhead as the Lower, Middle, and Upper Blue Lakes Trail but is easier and typically less crowded.
-You’ll be treated breathtaking views here as well as a stellar display of wildflowers in the spring and summer.
+You’ll be treated to breathtaking views here as well as a stellar display of wildflowers in the spring and summer.
 Six miles long, the Blaine Basin Trail is said to get steep and slippery towards the end, so take note that it’s not easy going the whole way.

 You might think this trail is going to be packed once you start, but reviews say the crowds you’ll encounter are typically headed to the Blue Lakes and that a gorgeous trail that’s sparsely used lies just ahead.